ShaulLavo/book-shop/README.md

 # book-shop
- app for manging a book shop
+ app for managing a book shop